Axion-mediated photon-to-photon transitions in high finesse dielectric resonators: introduction

-Now, a possible enhanced coupling between axion quasiparticles (solid state axions) and cosmic axions~\cite{marsh2019proposal,schutte2021axion} has generated proposals for a new generation of cosmic axion detectors named TOORAD (TOpOlogical Resonant Axion Detection)~\cite{semertzidis2022axion}.
+Now, a possible enhanced coupling between axion quasiparticles (solid-state axions) and cosmic axions~[\onlinecite{marsh2019proposal,schutte2021axion}] has generated proposals for a new generation of cosmic axion detectors named TOORAD (TOpOlogical Resonant Axion Detection)~[\onlinecite{semertzidis2022axion}].
 We note here that searching for cosmic axions is like tuning a radio: it needs a specific frequency but we don’t know what that frequency is (where the role of the frequency is played by the mass of the axion).
-In this respect, the TOORAD experiment will search for cosmic axions with a mass of $0.7$ to $3.5$ meV (in natural units), it complements — rather than replaces — more established experimental avenues such as haloscopes and helioscopes.
-Haloscopes, like ADMX~\cite{nitta2023search,mcallister2024tunable,carosi2025search}, are designed to detect axions from the Galactic dark matter halo (masses~$\sim\mu$eV) by converting them into photons inside a microwave cavity tuned to the axion mass.
-More recently, dielectric Haloscopes~\cite{millar2017dielectric,caldwell2017dielectric} and plasma Haloscopes~\cite{terccas2018axion,lawson2019tunable,millar2023searching} have also been proposed.
-In contrast, helioscopes such as CAST~\cite{zioutas2005first,arik2009probing} and the next-generation IAXO~\cite{armengaud2014conceptual,armengaud2019physics} aim to detect axions produced in the Sun via their conversion into x-rays in a strong magnetic field.
+In this respect, the TOORAD experiment will search for cosmic axions with a mass of $0.7$ to $3.5$ meV$/c^2$, it complements, rather than replaces, more established experimental avenues such as haloscopes and helioscopes.
+Haloscopes, like ADMX~[\onlinecite{nitta2023search,mcallister2024tunable,carosi2025search}], are designed to detect axions from the Galactic dark matter halo (masses~$\sim\mu$eV$/c^2$) by converting them into photons inside a microwave cavity tuned to the axion mass.
+More recently, dielectric Haloscopes~[\onlinecite{millar2017dielectric,caldwell2017dielectric}] and plasma Haloscopes~[\onlinecite{terccas2018axion,lawson2019tunable,millar2023searching}] have also been proposed.
+In contrast, helioscopes such as CAST~[\onlinecite{zioutas2005first,arik2009probing}] and the next-generation IAXO~[\onlinecite{armengaud2014conceptual,armengaud2019physics}] aim to detect axions produced in the Sun via their conversion into x-rays in a strong magnetic field.
 Together, these approaches, along with others, cover complementary regions of the axion parameter space.